frederikb96/obsidian-codeopen/README.md

 The playbook performs the following:
 1. Copies the `.desktop` file to register the new application.
-2. Adds the MIME type for `.foldercode` files.
+2. Adds the MIME type for `.codeopen` files.
 3. Updates the desktop and MIME databases to register the changes.

-The setup is non-destructive, as it only adds new files and registers the `.foldercode` extension.
+The setup is non-destructive, as it only adds new files and registers the `.codeopen` extension.

 ---